jerome-trc/viletech-engine/help/sndinfo.md

 ## SNDINFO

 SNDINFO is a lump that allows authors to configure various advanced sound features.
-In DSDA-Doom, this lump is currently only used to define ambient sound effects.
+In VileTech, this lump is currently only used to define ambient sound effects.

 ## Usage

-Simply include the SNDINFO lump in your wad and dsda-doom will load it.
+Simply include the SNDINFO lump in your wad and VileTech will load it.

 ### Specification